access-ci-org/ipf/docs/INSTALL.md

 minute by default) and publishes information about your compute resource.
 This workflow generates two types of documents.
 The first type describes the current state of your resource.
-This document doesn't contain sensitive information and XSEDE makes it available without authentication.
-The second type describes the queue state of your resource, contains sensitive information (user names), and will only be made available to authenticated XSEDE users.
+This document doesn't contain sensitive information and ACCESS makes it available without authentication.
+The second type describes the queue state of your resource, contains sensitive information (user names), and will only be made available to authenticated ACCESS users.

 The log file is in /var/ipf/RESOURCE_NAME_compute.log (or